L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 Hair Relaxer Use Can Cause Uterine Fibroids

 Another health condition caused by consistent hair relaxer usage is uterine fibroids, which are muscular tumors that can appear in the uterus.
-An American Journal of Epidemiology published a study in 2012 that drew a connection between the use of hair relaxers and the development of uterine fibroids.
+The American Journal of Epidemiology published a study in 2012 that drew a connection between the use of hair relaxers and the development of uterine fibroids.

 These tumors are not cancerous, but they can still cause tremendous pain.
 They can grow to the size of a watermelon and cause significant symptoms like bloating, lower back pain, heavy bleeding, and constipation.

-To prevent uterine fibroids from reoccurring and causing more pain, most women have to get a hysterectomy, which is a surgical procedure that removes part or all of the uterus.
 Although this procedure may be necessary, it can result in a woman no longer being able to become pregnant.
-It may also require the removal of the ovaries, which can cause a woman to prematurely enter the menopause phase.
+It may also require the removal of the ovaries, which can cause a woman to enter the menopause phase prematurely.

 Ovarian Cancer Could Be Caused by L'Oreal Hair Relaxers